justexo-hash/PulseMarket/setups/NEON_SETUP.md

 ## Step 4: Add to Your .env File

-In your PulseMarket project, create or edit the `.env` file in the root directory:
+In your Polymeme project, create or edit the `.env` file in the root directory:

 ```env
 DATABASE_URL=postgresql://username:password@ep-xxx-xxx.region.neon.tech/dbname?sslmode=require